-CIS 430 E-COMMERCE
+CIS 430 - E-Commerce (3)

 This is an introductory course to the field of e-commerce.
 It is designed to provide the student with an understanding of the impact of technology and strategic aspects on basic business practices of the Internet economy.
-E-commerce economic forces, business goals, and constraints, technology, and process tools are discussed.
+E-commerce economic forces, business goals, and constraints, technology and process tools will be discussed.